IraKorshunova/folk-rnn/README.md

 This code was used for the following published works:

+1. Sturm and Ben-Tal, ["Folk the algorithms: traditional music in AI music research"](https://medium.com/the-sound-of-ai/folk-the-algorithms-traditional-music-in-ai-music-research-b19bf392d991), The Sound of AI (Medium)

 1. Sturm and Ben-Tal, ["Let’s Have Another Gan Ainm: An experimental album of Irish traditional music and computer-generated tunes"](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1248565&dswid=-8707)

 1. Sturm, Ben-Tal, Monaghan, Collins, Herremans, Chew, Hadjeres, Deruty and Pachet, [“Machine learning research that matters for music creation: A case study,”](https://www.tandfonline.com/doi/full/10.1080/09298215.2018.1515233) J. New Music Research 48(1):36-55, 2018.